José Ramírez (pitcher): Atlanta Braves

-After the 2015 season, the Mariners traded Ramírez to the Atlanta Braves for a player to be named later, who eventually became relief pitcher Ryne Harper.
+On December 4, 2015, the Mariners traded Ramírez to the Atlanta Braves for a player to be named later, who eventually became relief pitcher Ryne Harper.
 He was designated for assignment on April 11, 2016.
-He was assigned to the AAA Gwinnett Braves three days later, and, on June 30, he, Rob Wooten, and Matt Marksberry pitched a combined no-hitter.
+He was assigned to the Triple–A Gwinnett Braves three days later, and, on June 30, he, Rob Wooten, and Matt Marksberry pitched a combined no-hitter.
 He was recalled on July 28.

 On September 14, 2016, Ramírez was ejected for the first time in his Major League career for throwing a pitch over the head of José Fernández.
 Two days later, the MLB Disciplinary Committee suspended Ramírez three games.
 He dropped an appeal of the decision and began serving the suspension on September 21.
 In 2016, he was 2-2 for the Braves, with a 3.58 ERA.
-The following season he spent the entire season in the Braves bullpen, appearing in 68 games and finishing with a 2-3 record with 3.19 ERA.
+The following season he spent the entire season in the Braves bullpen, appearing in 68 games and finishing with a 2–3 record with 3.19 ERA.
 The Braves outrighted him to the minors on October 31, 2018.
-He elected free agency on November 3, 2018.
+Bell elected free agency on November 2.